 Ah, the hangover.
 There’s nothing worse than waking up after a crazy night out only to realise you look as bad as you feel.
 Thirsty Thursday is not for everybody!
 Panda eyes, lacklustre skin, the list goes on.
 Fortunately, there are a few tips and tricks that will give you a faux-fresh appearance and disguise the tell-tale signs of that dreaded hangover.

 Step 1: Remove your make-up

 No matter how late (or early) you get home – and despite how badly you want to curl up in a ball and go to sleep, it’s vital to remove your make-up.
-By removing it and applying a night cream, you give your skin a chance to rehydrate over night and minimise some of the damage felt in morning.
-If you had a REALLY crazy night and you just “can’t”, a simple make-up remover wipe will suffice, however it won’t have the same cleansing effect.
+By removing it and applying a night cream, you give your skin a chance to rehydrate overnight and minimise some of the damage felt in morning.
+If you had a REALLY wild night and you just can’t, a simple make-up remover wipe will suffice, however, it won’t have the same cleansing effect.

 Step 2: Hydrate your skin when you wake up

 Alcohol has an extremely dehydrating effect on the body and seriously dries out your skin, which is why it is important that you hydrate.
 Be sure to drink a tall glass of water before bed and when you wake up.
 Drink a minimum of 2 litres of water throughout the day to replenish those fluids.
-On the morning of your big day – post night out, apply an ultra rich moisturiser or mask rather than your usual dail cream.
+On the morning of your big day – post night out, apply an ultra-rich moisturiser or mask rather than your usual day cream.

 Step 3: De-puff your eyes